httpwg/wg-materials/interim.md

 Jeff: for Roberto's use cases want pushes done sequentially and that is broken in spec. parallel pushes works fine.

-Belshe: that is a pretty small bug, you made it sound like the whole thing is broken.
+Mike: that is a pretty small bug, you made it sound like the whole thing is broken.

 Mark: I'm concerned because we seem to be slowly adding a whole bunch of new control frames (not just for server push)

-Belshe: one issue: do we want to reserve streams in advance?
+Mike: one issue: do we want to reserve streams in advance?

 Hasan: reserving request resources.